How Often Should Soccer Cleats Be Replaced?

 How often should kids replace soccer cleats?

-Most kids should replace soccer cleats every season, or about every 4–8 months depending on growth and playing frequency.
+Most kids should replace soccer cleats every season, or about every 4–8 months depending on growth, playing frequency, field surface, and cleat condition.

 Should soccer cleats be replaced every season?